devsecops/bootcamp/docs/week8/OUTLINE.md

 ## BONUS LABS

 ## ASSIGNMENTS
-- [Required] Pick a pain-point/problem you faced in DevSecOps Bootcamp and write a tool/utility to solve it.
+- [Required] Pick a pain-point/problem you faced in DevSecOps Bootcamp and solve it.
 For example:
-  - A command-line tool to enumerate S3 objects.
-  - A command-line tool to automate cloud deployments.
+  - A command-line tool to further automate cloud deployments.

-This assignment is required for next week's presentations/demos.
+This assignment is required for Week 9.
-Each participant must present a 3-5 minute video demonstrating the problem, the solution, how the solution works, and possible future improvements.
+Each participant must present a 3-5 minute recorded demo briefly describing the problem, the solution, how the solution works, and any potential iterative improvements to the solution.